-This is a powerful tool and it is the belief that that intelligence can be developed.
-Students with a growth mindset understand they can get smarter through hard work, the use of effective strategies, and help from others when needed.
+This is a powerful tool, and it is the belief that intelligence can be developed.
+Students with a growth mindset understand they can get smarter through hard work.
+Therefore, the use of effective strategies, and help when needed can help them achieve that goal.
 It is contrasted with a fixed mindset: the belief that intelligence is a fixed trait that is set in stone at birth.

-For many of our students, the College Process is as much about self-discovery and basic soft skill development as it is about where they end up.
+For many of our students, the college process is as much about self-discovery and basic soft skill development as it is about where they end up.
 The more we all work with them to develop this type of mindset the more they will be positioning themselves for longer term success.